donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 ```
 Here we simply query the version of the Pantheon node, which confirms the node is running.

-Now if this works, let's see some more interesting requests.

 ### Counting Peers